-California lawmakers seeks details on Newsom's $1 billion mask deal with Chinese manufacturer
+California lawmakers seek details on Newsom's $1 billion mask deal with Chinese manufacturer

 “We made a big, bold bet on a new strategy, and it is bearing fruit,” Newsom said on April 8.

-State Sen. Holly Mitchell, chair of the Joint Legislative Budget Committee, said Newsom needs to be more transparent.
+Democratic state Sen. Holly Mitchell, chair of the Joint Legislative Budget Committee, said Newsom needs to be more transparent.

-“Under normal circumstances, the Legislature would have had more time to deliberate an expenditure of this magnitude and would have been allowed to thoroughly vet the details of the contract before proceeding,” Mitchell wrote to Newsom’s finance director.
+“Under normal circumstances, the Legislature would have had more time to deliberate an expenditure of this magnitude and would have been allowed to thoroughly vet the details of the contract before proceeding,” Mitchell wrote in a letter to Newsom’s finance director.

 Lawmakers have yet to see a copy of the contract that Newsom’s office signed with BYD.